 1. Don’t allow adversity to claim your identity.

-Do not claim your current circumstance as your future outcome.
+Do not claim your current circumstance as your

-What we went though in the past does not have to be what defines the rest of our life.
+What we went though in the past does not have to

-2. Trust Gods future over your present circumstances.
+2. Trust God’s future over your present circumstances.

-God holds your future in His hands.
-If we trust Him, He will navigate us through our trouble and into our purpose.
+Him, He will navigate us through our trouble and into our purpose.